rchapman2000/COVID-WasteWater-NE/README.md

 2. Primer Clipping (utilizing the [Primerclip](https://github.com/swiftbiosciences/primerclip#readme) software built to handle the xGen amplicon primers)
 3. Alignment to a Reference Genome

 This repository does not currently contain a script or pipeline that can be used for preprocessing.
-We recommend using the [TAYLOR Pipeline](https://github.com/greninger-lab/covid_swift_pipeline) developed by the Greninder Lab for IDT xGen amplicon sequencing data.
+We recommend using the [TAYLOR Pipeline](https://github.com/greninger-lab/covid_swift_pipeline) developed by the Greninger Lab for IDT xGen amplicon sequencing data.
 The pipeline will produce .bam alignment files that can be used as input for our pipelines.

-# General Technical Consideations
+# General Technical Considerations
 This pipeline does not consider proposed, misc., or recombinant lineages in its processing.
 Thus, these lineages will not be called by Freyja.
-# S Gene Technical Considerations
+# S-Gene Technical Considerations
-To classify lineages, Freyja uses mutation profiles dervied from Gisaid sequences placed on the [USHER SARS-CoV-2 Tree](https://github.com/yatisht/usher).
+To classify lineages, Freyja uses mutation profiles derived from Gisaid sequences placed on the [USHER SARS-CoV-2 Tree](https://github.com/yatisht/usher).
 However, sequencing the s-gene alone gives 0 coverage of regions outside of the s-gene which can skew Freyja's demixing algorithm.
 Thus, to solve for this, we can remove the mutations outside of the s-gene from the profiles.
 In turn, this creates another issue, as some lineages will have identical S-gene mutation profiles (as they have lineage defining mutations outside of the S-gene).

 To solve for this, our pipeline creates *groups* to represent the s-gene identical lineages.
 Thus, Freyja's output will contain calls of these groups rather than individual lineages.
 Using our [Sublineage Map](#sublineage-map) data structure, we collapse these groups under their corresponding parent class, providing accurate results at this resolution.

 ## Group Names
-The naming of these S gene identical groups is important to ensuring that group remains unique, remains human interprettable, and can be traced to the lineages that comprise it, if necessary.
+The naming of these S-Gene identical groups is important to ensuring that group remains unique, remains human interpretable, and can be traced to the lineages that comprise it, if necessary.
 The naming scheme is the following:

 GROUP-PARENT_Sublineages_Like_FIRST-LINEAGE-IN-GROUP-ALPHABETICAL